aardito2/babel-preset-react-vue-directives/README.md

 Since `:` and `.` cannot be used in JSX attribute names, `$` must be substituted for both.

-For key modifiers, the separator should be omitted.
+For key modifiers, the separator should be omitted:

 > **Vue<span></span>.js:**
 ```html